Dual military? Two service members married to each other can each use their own VA entitlement for an even stronger purchase.

 Consider an ROV (Reconsideration of Value)

 If you have strong comps that were missed, an ROV can be submitted.
-This goes through Triston — do not contact the appraiser directly.
+This goes through Triston.
+Do not contact the appraiser directly.

 Renegotiate with Data